Launching The Opera House's First Ever Mardi Gras Float

-The LGBTIQ+ community and the arts have always been linked, both in form and spirit.
+The LGBTQI+ community and the arts have always been linked, both in form and spirit.
 Throughout the city’s history, the Sydney Opera House has represented what is just a fraction of these stories, giving artists like Stephen Fry, Anohni and Hannah Gadsby a stage to present their works and their careers—creative and intimate—to all audiences.
-Just how many LGBTI artists, staff and audiences have been part of the story of Tubowgule is impossible to quantify—especially when we consider the personal transformations made by people over the course of a lifetime, or how all queer histories emerge from an era of secrecy, struggle and “code”.
+Just how many LGBTQI+ artists, staff and audiences have been part of the story of Tubowgule is impossible to quantify—especially when we consider the personal transformations made by people over the course of a lifetime, or how all queer histories emerge from an era of secrecy, struggle and “code”.

-With just over a week until Mardi Gras, we wanted to take a look at some of the Opera House’s most defining performances by LGBTQI+ artists throughout the years who have contributed to the Opera House and arts community.
+These are some of the Opera House’s most defining performances by LGBTQI+ artists throughout the years who have contributed to the Opera House and arts community.

 She's best known for her laughs, playing a lesbian who committed herself after having a breakdown in the supermarket in Josh Thomas’ ABC show Please Like Me, and winner of the Comedy Award at the Edinburgh Fringe Festival.
 In Nanette, which sold out two Playhouses and two Concert Halls at her Opera House season, she tells a different story—how she grew up treated like an outsider, homeless and dealing with depression in an isolated town in Tasmania.
 The show was crowned with the Barry Award in 2017, the Melbourne International Comedy Festival’s highest award.
 “No. [It’s not comedy] It’s narrative,” she told the Sydney Morning Herald.
 “It was a really good theatrical device that gave me the freedom to say what I really thought.”